Target Group

 UDP-UDP | Source IP |

-Setting a weight to 0 will display the target's status as Draining
+If a weight is set to 0, the target's status is marked as Draining

-, but sessions connected to the target will be maintained until they end.
-Therefore, if you want to exclude a specific target from the target group, it is better to change the weight to 0 and then detach it, rather than detaching it immediately.
-This way, ongoing user connections are not forcibly terminated, allowing for stable service operation.
+, but any active sessions connected to that target will be maintained until they end.
+To exclude a target from the group immediately, it's better to set its weight to 0 and then deregister it, as this prevents forced disconnections for users.

 Health checks are performed on the monitoring port.
-By default, this is the same as the target's traffic port.
-While you can change this to a different port according to your settings, it is not recommended as health check results might not reflect the actual service status.
+By default, this is the same port as the target's traffic port.
+While you can change it to another port, it is not recommended as the results of health checks may not match the actual service status.

 ---|---|---|---|---|